Times and Seasons – The Book of Revelation FOR TODAY

 Let us pray:

 Lord, we all fail at times to live the way You would have us to.
 We confess our sins and shortcomings and bring them to Jesus.
 In love, He died on a cross and rose from the dead to redeem us from our death and sin.
-Help us to walk with Christ in reverence, day and night, and to seek to do His will one moment at a time, now and throughout eternity.
+Help us to walk with Christ in reverence every day and night, and do His will each moment in time, now and throughout eternity.
 We ask this in Jesus’ name, Amen.

 Have a blessed and beautiful day in the Lord today!